klu235/reference/src/conditional-compilation.md

 > _ConfigurationPredicateList_\
 > &nbsp;&nbsp; _ConfigurationPredicate_ (`,` _ConfigurationPredicate_)<sup>\*</sup> `,`<sup>?</sup>

-*Conditionally compiled source code* is source code that may or may not be considered a part of the source code depending on certain conditions. <!-- This definition is sort of vacuous --> Source code can be conditionally compiled using the [attributes] [`cfg`] and [`cfg_attr`] and the built-in [`cfg` macro].
-These conditions are based on the target architecture of the compiled crate, arbitrary values passed to the compiler, and a few other miscellaneous things further described below in detail.
+*Conditionally compiled source code* is source code that is compiled only under certain conditions.
+Source code can be made conditionally compiled using the [`cfg`] and [`cfg_attr`] [attributes] and the built-in [`cfg` macro].
+Whether to compile can depend on the target architecture of the compiled crate, arbitrary values passed to the compiler, and other things further described below.

 Each form of conditional compilation takes a _configuration predicate_ that evaluates to true or false.
 The predicate is one of the following:

 * A configuration option.
-It is true if the option is set and false if it is unset.
+The predicate is true if the option is set and false if it is unset.
-* `all()` with a comma separated list of configuration predicates.
-It is false if at least one predicate is false.
-If there are no predicates, it is true.
+* `all()` with a comma-separated list of configuration predicates.
+It is true precisely if all predicates passed to it are true.
-* `any()` with a comma separated list of configuration predicates.
-It is true if at least one predicate is true.
-If there are no predicates, it is false.
+* `any()` with a comma-separated list of configuration predicates.
+It is true precisely if at least one predicate passed to it is true.
 * `not()` with a configuration predicate.
-It is true if its predicate is false and false if its predicate is true.
+It is true precisely if the predicate passed to it is false.

-_Configuration options_ are names and key-value pairs that are either set or unset.
-Names are written as a single identifier such as, for example, `unix`.
+_Configuration options_ are either names or key-value pairs, and are either set or unset.
+Configuration options that are names, such as `unix`, are specified by simply writing them.
+Configuration options that are key-value pairs are specified by writing something of the form `[key] = "[value]"`, such as `target_arch = "x86_64"`.
-Key-value pairs are written as an identifier, `=`, and then a string.
-For example, `target_arch = "x86_64"` is a configuration option.

 > **Note**: Whitespace around the `=` is ignored. `foo="bar"` and `foo = "bar"`
 > are equivalent configuration options.

-Keys are not unique in the set of key-value configuration options.
+Keys do not need to be unique.
 For example, both `feature = "std"` and `feature = "serde"` can be set at the same time.

 ## Set Configuration Options

 Which configuration options are set is determined statically during the compilation of the crate.
-Certain options are _compiler-set_ based on data about the compilation.
-Other options are _arbitrarily-set_, set based on input passed to the compiler outside of the code.
-It is not possible to set a configuration option from within the source code of the crate being compiled.
+Some options are _compiler-set_ based on data about the compilation.
+Other options are _arbitrarily-set_ based on input passed to the compiler outside of the code.
+It is impossible to set a configuration option from within the source code of the crate being compiled.
 > **Note**: For `rustc`, arbitrary-set configuration options are set using the
 > [`--cfg`] flag.